 Try Beaujolais Nouveau: The First Wine After Harvest

 The Beaujolais wine region of France is located south of Burgundy, towards Lyon.
-It is known around the world for the red wine Beaujolais Nouveau, produced only from Gamay grapes.
+It is known around the world for its red wine, Beaujolais Nouveau, which is produced exclusively from Gamay grapes.

 Sales of this wine begin every third Thursday in November.
 Although this wine is of lower quality and lower prices, it has cult status because it marks the beginning of the wine new year and is exported to more than 100 countries.